kevinboone/vlc-server/radio_support/README.md

 broadcasting, or have changed their URLs -- that's the general problem with Internet radio.

+It's possible to use large albums of stations with `nc-vlc-client`, but it's ugly -- select the album from the console interface, which will start playing the first station URL in the album.
+Then change to the Playlist tab, and select the specific station required.

 ### Automatically adding large numbers of stations

 Here each 'album' might consist of 100-200 stations, so it wouldn't be played